English to Greek Translator

 "In her provocative essay The Iliad or the Poem of Force, Simone Weil treats Homer's epic as a tableau depicting the disasters and torments of battle.
 Weil argues that in passage after passage, Homer never tires of showing how the use of force reduces people to nameless things" (John Palattella.
 "The War of Words."
 The Nation, Jan.
 12, 2004: 34-5).|

 The Erechtheion temple of the Athenian acropolis was constructed between 421 and 406 BCE under the supervision of the architect Philocles.
 The temple was built to house the ancient cult wooden statue of Athena and as a shrine to other local gods such as the early Athenian kings Erechtheus and Kekrops, and Boutes and Pandrosos.
-Poseidon and Zeus also had sacred precincts within the building.
+Posei' and Zeus also had sacred precincts within the building.

 The Ancient Minoans of Crete The Minoan civilization flourished on the Mediterranean island of Crete during the height of the Bronze Age (c.
 2000-c.
 1500 BCE).
 By virtue of their unique art and architecture, the ancient Minoans made significant contributions to the subsequent development of Western civilization.
 However, we still know less about the Minoans than the civilizations of Egypt or Mesopotamia.